PITTSFIELD -- Governor Deval and Diane Patrick's nearly 30-year marriage is a relationship of second chances.

 The Patricks' discussion of their early years came during an hourlong conversation Sunday afternoon with Alan Chartock, president and CEO of WAMC Northeast Public Radio.
 The couple's personal lives were center stage at the Colonial Theatre in an event co-sponsored by The Berkshire Eagle.

 A near-capacity crowd listened intently to the Patricks discuss their past together leading up to Deval Patrick's being the first African-American elected governor of Massachusetts almost seven years ago.
-The couple also delved into the
+The couple also delved into the married life of the state's first couple and their future plans when the governor leaves office.

 Chartock, a weekly columnist for The Eagle, began the conversation with a simple question: How did they meet?